sitaohost/ramDebian/README.md

 ## Requirements
 - Virtualization: Suitable for KVM, OpenStack, or other virtualization platforms.
 - Memory: Minimum 512MB of RAM recommended for basic use.

+## License
+ramDebian is based on Debian, which is distributed under various open-source licenses, primarily the GNU General Public License (GPL).
+Please ensure compliance with the original licenses when using or distributing this system.